menu

 Setting & Lifestyle

-Fall City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fall City doesn't have a public transportation system that people use for their commute.

 Demographics

-The population of Fall City is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.21% of adults in Fall City have a bachelor's degree or even advanced degree.
+The citizens of Fall City are very well educated compared to the average community in the nation: 39.21% of adults in Fall City have a bachelor's degree or even advanced degree.

 Fall City is a very ethnically-diverse town.
 The people who call Fall City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fall City residents report their race to be White, followed by Asian.
 Important ancestries of people in Fall City include Irish, German, Swedish, English, and Norwegian.